adolfintel/warpspeed/react-integration/README.md

 To tweak the settings, you can use `editor.html`, and copy the string at the bottom, then in your page you can call `new WarpSpeed('<your canvas id here>','<string from editor>')`

-## Usage with React

-1. Copy warpspeed.js in react-integration folder, and paste it in your React file.
-2. Add 'import WarpSpeed from "./warpspeed.js"' at the top of your React file.
-3. Add 'const x = new WarpSpeed('your canvas id here')' in your componentDidMount() function.

 ## Files

 - __warpspeed.js__		Source code